jleonard2099/LHG_Football/README.md

 Contact me directly if interested in contributing.
 Only considering people who share my vision for these games and are able to honor Lance's work and legacy.

 # Authors / Acknowledgment
-- I am responsible for maintaining / updating most of the code and will spend equal effort to code cleanup as to code improvement.
+- I am responsible for maintaining / updating most of the code and will spend equal effort cleaning up code as improving it
 - Jason Lamb, for lending his expertise in BASIC to helping me learn some standards and rewriting the menu functions.
 - Lance Haffner, for his hard work over 2 decades giving people endless hours of playable sports games and making dreams come true.
 - [Lance Haffner Sports Sims](https://www.facebook.com/groups/115923978469802) Facebook group admin Philip Lupi, for his hard work keeping Lance's games alive and active with fans old and new.